Caleb (Buffy the Vampire Slayer): Powers and abilities

-The character Caleb provided a villain with a physical threat (in contrast to the non-corporeal First Evil), and a recognizable counterweight to Buffy and her allies.
+The character Caleb provided a villain with a physical threat, in contrast to the non-corporeal First Evil, and a recognizable counterweight to Buffy and her allies.

 The character's body serves as a vessel for the superhuman power of the non-corporeal First Evil.
 The First makes him the commander of its campaign of carnage and mayhem.
-Caleb likes to re-enact his killings by asking The First to take on the form of the girls he's killed, so he may "kill them again".
-Except of Glory and Olvikan, Caleb's strength dwarfs most of Buffy's previous adversaries.
-When channeling the power of the First Evil, he possesses immense physical strength and durability, greatly exceeding that of most vampires, demons, and Slayers.
-He effortlessly defeats the combined might of Buffy, Faith, and Spike in their first encounter.
-In order to maintain this power, Caleb must merge with The First to recharge after extended periods.
-Power transfusions from The First also allow Caleb the ability to return from death, as long as his body is still intact.
+Caleb likes to re-enact his killings by asking The First to take on the form of the girls he's killed so he may "kill them again".
+With the exception of Glory, Caleb's strength dwarfs Buffy's previous adversaries.
+When channeling the power of the First Evil, he possesses immense physical strength and durability, greatly exceeding that of most other demons, slayers and vampires.
+He effortlessly defeats the combined might of Buffy, Faith and Spike in their first encounter.
+In order to maintain this power, Caleb must merge with the First to recharge after extended periods.
+Power transfusions from the First also allow Caleb the ability to return from death, as long as his body is still intact.

 Beliefs

 The character periodically delivers quasi-biblical quotes, even frequently making allusions to his belief that the First Evil is actually God, or even superior to God.
 When The First, in the guise of Buffy, asks him if he thinks it is God, Caleb replies he believes The First is beyond such definition.
 He states plainly in his debut episode, "I don't truck with Satan, that was just me havin' fun.
-Satan is a little man."
-Caleb also comments further on his admiration of The First, when it (under the guise of Buffy) vocalizes its envy of humans' ability to feel lust and engage in primal sexual acts, while several members of the Scooby Gang engage in such activity elsewhere.
-He dismisses them all as "sinners," commenting enthusiastically that The First is miles beyond that, for it is "sin" itself.
+Satan is a little man".
+Caleb also comments further on his admiration of the First, when it, under the guise of Buffy, vocalizes its envy of humans' ability to feel lust and engage in primal sexual acts.
+At the same time, several members of the Scooby Gang engage in such activity elsewhere.
+He dismisses them all as "sinners", commenting enthusiastically that The First is miles beyond that, for it is "sin" itself.
 The character quotes the Old Testament more often than the New Testament.
 For example, the character's misogynistic views are expressed through the story of Adam, Eve, and the forbidden fruit.
 When asked about the character's religious connections, Whedon said, "I'm not coming down against priests.
-This guy clearly is not one."
+This guy clearly is not one".